HeardLibrary/workshops/_posts/2015-09-25-network-analysis.md

 title:  "Getting started with Network Analyis"
 date:   2014-11-09 18:49:00
 categories: tech
 description: "Learn the basics of network analysis using Neo4j and Neo4j graphgists.
-In this session we will create an annotation of the short story "On Exactitude in Science" written by Jorge Louis Borges as a Neo4j graphgist.
-You will then know the basics of graphing and network analysis and be able to create your own graphs."
+By the end of the session you will know the basics of graphing and network analysis and be able to create your own graphs."

 ---

 ##Goals